Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

-The path transformation is the version of the path operator that works with the sections, and not with just the base space, and includes it as a simplification.
-The connection defined here is the discrete equivalent of the usual connection of differential geometry.
+The path transformation is equivalent to the path operator but induced to work at the level of sections.
+The connection defined here is the discrete analog of the usual connection in differential geometry.
+To each section of a vertex, it gives all the path transformations with it as the initial point.

-The contextual connection will be the case where the connection is constructed with the information of the joint measure of the $1$-simplex.
-Given a context $\left\{m,n\right\}$ with two minimal contexts $m$ and $n$, the allowed path transformations has the form
+We will call a contextual connection the case where the connection is constructed with the information of the joint measure of the $1$-simplex.
+Given a context $\left\{m,n\right\}$ with two minimal contexts $m$ and $n$, the allowed path transformations have the form